RimeT/ptimz/docs/add_new_models.md

     return model

 ```
-Now ptimz could find the new model with the name"litehrnet_seg3d".

-4. import the model in ptimz/model_zoo/__init__.py
+4. Import the model in ptimz/model_zoo/__init__.py
 ```python
 ## in ptimz/model_zoo/__init__.py
 from .litehrnet import *
 ```

+Now ptimz can find the new model with the name "litehrnet_seg3d".

 ## in_chans and num_classes
 in_chans and num_classes are key parameters in registered functions.